Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Background

-An intuitive approach for applying confidential computing to LLM serving is to serve multiple users with a single LLM instance running in a shared CVM (\autoref{fig:image2}).
-This approach is used by most existing commercial services, such as confidential inferencing in Azure~\cite{azure_confidential} and AWS~\cite{aws_confidential}.
-Although this approach effectively protects against a malicious cloud provider and adversaries that compromise the cloud, it requires all users to fully trust the LLM provider.
-Even if the LLM provider is trusted, a malicious user may leverage security holes in the LLM software to leak sensitive information from other users' prompts~\cite{wu2025know}.
+\autoref{fig:image1} illustrates the standard confidential inference approach, where the LLM provider instantiates a CVM and deploys the LLM service within it to serve multiple users.
+This approach is commonly adopted by many existing commercial services, such as confidential inference in Azure~\cite{azure_confidential}.
+It can effectively defend against adversaries in the cloud, including the cloud provider.
+However, this approach requires all users to fully trust the LLM provider, as the LLM provider controls the CVM environment and is able to access user prompts in plaintext.
+Such trust is necessary because a malicious LLM provider can also leak user secrets by leaving backdoors in the LLM software.
+Beyond the LLM provider, users must also trust that the LLM software will not be compromised; for instance, vulnerabilities in the LLM software could be exploited by a malicious user to leak sensitive information in other users' prompts~\cite{wu2025know}.
+Please refer to \S\ref{sec:prompt_leakage} for example attacks.

-An alternative approach is to instantiate a dedicated LLM instance for each user in a separate process (\autoref{fig:image3}).
-This setup offers stronger security, as the isolation between user prompts is guaranteed by the OS instead of the LLM software.
-However, it suffers from two significant inefficiencies: \textit{(i)} low throughput due to reduced batch parallelism, and \textit{(ii)} limited scalability as the number of concurrent per-user processes is constrained.
-For example, a LLM with 13B parameters requires about 26 GB of memory for its weights using 16-bit floating point, which means that a 80 GB GPU can support up to three concurrent user processes.
+\autoref{fig:image2} illustrates an alternative approach that each user instantiates a dedicated LLM service within its own CVM.
+This approach offers strong security guarantees for users since the users have full control over their CVM environments, ensuring that no other users or the LLM provider can access their prompts.
+However, this approach requires sharing parameters with users and suffers from three significant inefficiencies: \textit{(i)} low throughput due to reduced batch parallelism, \textit{(ii)} limited scalability as the number of concurrent LLM instances is constrained, and \textit{(iii)} per-user CVMs are not commercially viable for individual users.
+For example, a LLM with 13B parameters requires about 26 GB of memory for its parameters using 16-bit floating point, which means that an 80 GB H100 GPU can support up to three LLM instances that execute simultaneously.
 Moreover, inference is performed independently for each of $m$ users, e.g., $X_1W, \cdots, X_mW$, which is less efficient than batching as $(X_1 : \cdots : X_m)W$.

+If all users and the LLM provider achieve a consensus that a trusted OS can safeguard both user prompts and LLM parameters (See \S\ref{sec:overview} for a reference design), then an improved setup can be adopted as depicted in \autoref{fig:image3}.
+In this setup, each user owns a separate process running a dedicated LLM instance while sharing a single CVM.
+This approach offers the same level of security as the per-user CVM approach (\autoref{fig:image2}), because the isolation between per-user processes is guaranteed by the trusted OS instead of the LLM software.
+Compared to the per-user CVM approach, this approach retains LLM parameter confidentiality, and is more affordable because all users share a single CVM.
+However, it still suffers from the other two inefficiency problems: \textit{(i)} low throughput due to reduced batch parallelism, \textit{(ii)} limited scalability as the number of concurrent LLM instances is constrained.